 The Institute of Medicine (IOM), now the National Academies of Sciences, Engineering, and Medicine, releases a report detailing continued deficiencies in pediatric emergency care and the need for better data.
-This report underscores why emergency care for children must differ from care for adults and justifies future EMSC-led initiatives.
+This report underscores why emergency care for children must differ from care for adults and justifies EMSC initiatives.
+16